Chicken Caesar Salad

 I’ve always been obsessed with Caesar salad — the crunchy croutons, parmesan cheese and tangy Caesar dressing are just irresistible!

-Recently, I’ve been craving a healthier version of a classic Caesar salad recipe, one that still tastes amazing but leaves me feeling great.
-I wanted to load it with hearty ingredients like bacon and grilled chicken, while keeping it Whole30-friendly.
+Recently, I’ve been craving a healthier version of a classic Caesar salad recipe, one that tastes amazing but leaves me feeling great.

 Why You’ll Love This Recipe

-- Homemade ingredients taste so much better.
-Seriously, if you compare the flavor and ingredients in my homemade dressing to a store-bought caesar dressing, you won’t want store-bought again!
+Homemade condiments taste so much better.
+Seriously, if you compare the flavor and ingredients in my homemade dressing to a store-bought version, you’ll never want the bottled dressing again.

-- Great for lunch and as a light, but filling dinner.
+In addition to being great for lunch, it’s also a light, but filling dinner.
 Serve up this salad as a side dish or a main dish!
 It’s perfect for both.

 This chicken caesar salad recipe only needs simple ingredients!
 Here’s a list of everything you’ll need: